ahs3n/ShaderTool/README.md

 A modern shadertoy client with additional features.
 [Site In Development](https://ahs3n.github.io/ShaderTool/)

 Feel free to contribute!
+This project is using Typescript.

+### Guidelines
-We will be moving forward with vanilla JS to minimize abstractions and external dependencies.
-Try not to create too many tiny one line functions if you don't need to reuse them more than once.
+- Try to minimize abstractions and external dependencies.
+- Try not to create too many tiny one line functions if you don't need to reuse them more than once.
+A few comments to explain the code are better than 20 unnecessary functions

-# Features to implement
+## Features to implement

-## UX
+### UX
 - Will need to create several pages
 	- Shader page
 		- See [Functionality](README.md#Functionality)